andreabazerla/ocaml-interpreter/README.md

 #### Sum()

 It get as inputs two integer and returns the sum between them as result.
-If the second integer is 0, result is indipendent by its taint so interpreter return the first integer with its taint; otherwise it returns difference between them with OR operation between their taints.
+If one of two integer is equal to 0, the interpreter returns the other addend with its taint as result.
+Otherwise it returns the sum between them, with OR operation between their taints.

 ```
 let sum (x,y) =